Is there ever a week where there isn’t a report of a hacking? Some major corporation being infiltrated or their social media accounts hijacked?

 And so do government and law enforcement agencies.

-If you are concerned about the cyberthreats facing your justice-related organization, or are responsible for its cyber protections, then be sure to join us Wednesday, Oct 18, when Stacey Wright from the Center for Internet Security shares her half-yearly update with the JCH community about:
+If you are concerned about the cyberthreats facing your justice-related organization, or are responsible for its cyber protections, then be sure to join this recorded webinar, when Stacey Wright from the Center for Internet Security shares her half-yearly update with the JCH community about:

 - The changing and emerging cyber threats local and regional government law enforcement organizations should be aware of.